ChannelFinder/ChannelFinderService/src/site/sphinx/api.rst

 **.../properties**

-Method: PUT    Payload: :ref:`pay-list-of-properties`   Required Role: :ref`role-property-mod`
+Method: PUT    Payload: :ref:`pay-list-of-properties`   Required Role: :ref:`role-property-mod`

 Add the properties in the payload to the directory.
 If a payload property contains an embedded
 <channels> list, the property is added to all channels in that list.
 In this case, the value for each property